Coping With Epilepsy Neurofeedback Practitioner Directory

 • CT scans/MRIs - These are used to try and identify lesions/scar tissue in the brain that might be a focal point for seizure activity.
 If found, you might be a candidate for brain surgery.

-• anti-epileptic drugs don't work like aspirins - they have to be metabolized in the liver and released into the blood stream.
+• AEDs don't work like aspirins - they have to be metabolized in the liver and released into the blood stream.
 The body needs to maintain a steady blood syrum level of the drug to maintain therapuetic benefits.
-When starting or stopping an anti-epileptic drug, you need to ramp up/down the drug slowly as the drug titrates into the blood stream.
+When starting or stopping an AED, you need to ramp up/down the drug slowly as the drug titrates into the blood stream.
 The level of drug in the blood stream is not necessarily a 1 to 1 correspondence with the amount of drug you ingest (ie. double the dose from 100mg to 200mg and your blood syrum could potentially increase 10 times).

-• Get a pill box - If you have a prescription for an anti-epileptic drug (anti-epileptic drug), you need to remember to take it every day.
+• Get a pill box - If you have a prescription for an anti-epileptic drug (AED), you need to remember to take it every day.
 Missing a single dose could disturb the blood syrum level of the drug and put you in danger of having seizures.
 A weekly pill box (with dividers) can help you remember to take your pills (or if you have taken it if your memory can't always be trusted).

 That's all I can think of for now.
 I'll add more as they come to me.